dheerajshenoy/sonify/README.md

 * Then run the .py file in the src directory

-`python src/GUI.py`
+`python src/sonify.py`

 # Files in the src directory

-* GUI.py - The main file with the frontend and backend codes
+* sonify.py - The main sonify GUI program
-* resources.py - Resources of the icons used in the program
+* resources.py - Files that contain information about the icons used in the GUI
-* sonify.py - (OLD) The backend code
-* Sonify.ipynb - (OLD) Jupyter notebook of the code